Skip to content

 # Required in compiled Archon binaries when CLAUDE_BIN_PATH is not set.

-# Accepts the native binary (~/.local/bin/claude from the curl installer)
+# Accepts the native binary (~/.local/bin/claude from the curl installer),

-# or the npm-installed cli.js.
-Source/dev mode auto-resolves.
+# Source/dev mode auto-resolves.

 # claudeBinaryPath: /absolute/path/to/claude